kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-udzungwa-national-park.md

 experience:
   what_to_see:
     - paragraph: "<b> Udzungwa Mountains </b> These mountains are also known as East Arc mountains is the largest and most bio diverse of a chain of a dozen large forest  swathed mountains that rise from Eastern Tanzania.
-Its closed up with canopy forest spans with an alititude of 250m (820feet) to above 2,000 metres (6,560ft) without interruptions.
+Its closed up with canopy forest spans with an altitude of 250 m (820 feet) to above 2,000 metres (6,560 ft) without interruptions.
 Its also famous for hikers rather than sight seers."

     - paragraph: "Forest tour The canopy forest surrounds the Udzungwa mountains that above the forest there is misty spray into the forested valley.
 The more challenging two night Mwanihana trail leads to the plateau with its panoramic views over surrounding sugar plantations before ascending to."

-    - paragraph: "<b>Sanje Waterfalls</b> Although not a conventional game viewing destination, Udzungwa attracts hikers an excellent network of forest trails includes the popular half day ramble to Sanje waterfalls it plunges 170m (550 feet) through a misty spray into the valley."
+    - paragraph: "<b>Sanje Waterfalls</b> Although not a conventional game viewing destination, Udzungwa attracts hikers an excellent network of forest trails includes the popular half day ramble to Sanje waterfalls it plunges 170 m (550 feet) through a misty spray into the valley."

     - paragraph: "<b>Watching monkeys</b> The Mwanihani part of the park is the most visited by tourists drawn to the beautiful Sanje waterfall.
-It is a steep hike to the top, but the fantastic views over the rainforest make it well worth the effort. "
+It is a steep hike to the top, but the fantastic views over the rain forest make it well worth the effort. "

     - paragraph: "The Iringa red Colobus and the Sanje crested mangabey monkeys as well as numerous bird species such as the Rufus winged sunbird, the Udzungwa partridge , red capped warbler and the dappled mountain forest robin call this park home."